Monodromy in the space of symmetric cubic surfaces with a line: Introduction

 \subsection{Acknowledgements}

 We thank Benson Farb, Frank Sottile, and Jesse Wolfson for their interest and all independently asking us what the monodromy group is for the problem of finding lines on symmetric cubic surfaces.
 We thank Taylor Brysiewicz and Kisun Lee for their help with homotopy continuation and certified tracking software.
-Thank you to Aaron Landesman, Alberto Landi, and Nick Salter for sharing their insights regarding the relationship between this work and various aspects of big monodromy problems.
+Thank you to Joe Harris, Aaron Landesman, Alberto Landi, Daniel Minahan, and Nick Salter for helpful conversations about this work.
 Lastly, we thank Daniel Allcock for his interest and elucidating answers regarding various group theoretic aspects of his work with James A. Carlson and Domingo Toledo.
+TB is supported by NSF Grant DMS-2303242, and SR is supported by NSF Grant DMS-2503485.